sammaxfleet/thisorthatpp5/README.md

 ## User Stories Link Front end

-Here I have listed the main user stories for a user who is not logged in, or has no account and a logged in user.
-These user stories were then tested and confirmed in the Testing section.
+Here I have listed the main user stories for a user who is not logged in, or has no account and then for a logged in user.
+The user stories were then tested and confirmed in the Testing section.

 ## Logged Out Site User